 Candidates should expect to participate in an eight-hour day five days a week.
 The weekly timetable will vary with certain compulsory weekend and evening activities.
 We insist on a healthy balance of ‘study’ and free time.
 It is also worth noting that we undertake to utilize every good thing that our city has to offer, so candidates can expect regular visits to spaces of interest throughout the Archdiocese of Cape Town.

-Each candidate will be paired with a local Catholic family that will become a source of personal support in Cape Town.
-You will not live with this family, except upon periodic invitation from the family.
-As a body of leaders we will eat regular meals together, we will pray, attend the sacraments and enjoy the outdoors together, and we will embark on a variety of social and cultural adventures.
+Each candidate will be hosted by a local Catholic family.
+As a class of leaders we will eat regular meals together, we will pray, attend the sacraments and enjoy the outdoors together, we will also embark on a variety of social and cultural adventures.
 The activities, of course create the context, you and those around you create community.

 We do not have an upper age limit for applications, however candidates must be eighteen years or older.
 Candidate selection is based on a combination of factors, with one of our primary considerations being be the strength of your desire and commitment to lead young people to Jesus Christ in the Catholic Church.

 Apart from becoming a better leader for young people in the Catholic Church, the Catholic Leadership Academy will equip you to become a better leader of yourself, a better leader in your work environment, in your family, in your friendship groups and in the society in which you live.
 In fact, we expect more from our leaders than just to return home to lead a youth movement.
 The true measure of whether we have been effective in our mission is the extent to which our candidates become complete Catholic leaders in every facet of their lives.